Listen to short audios with lots of information.

 Each audio addresses an Onsite Family Program theme.

-Onsite Upcoming Course: March 1st-May 16th.
+Onsite Upcoming Course: May 3rd-July 20th.

 How do we help participants in the onsite Family Program?

 We teach parents and their kids how to organize their brain.

 We do this in a 11-week pons course and a separate 9-week midbrain course.